 - Outline potential project timeline, including start and completion dates.

-Following this initial discovery meeting, both you and Design Build Pros will have a firm grasp on what you are looking for from your remodeling project or home addition.
+Following this initial discovery meeting, both you and Design Build Planners will have a firm grasp on what you are looking for from your remodeling project or home addition.
 When all of this information is on the table, you can see how much better the project will progress and save you time and money, not to mention frustration.

 Where Do Architects Come Into the Picture?